Mannathu Padmanabha Pillai

-Mannathu Padmanabha Pillai (2 January 1878 – 25 February 1970), better known as Mannathu Padmanabhan was an Indian social reformer and freedom fighter from the south-western state of Kerala.
+Mannathu Padmanabha Pillai (2 January 1878 – 25 February 1970), better known as Mannathu Padmanabhan was an Indian social reformer and agitator from the south-western state of Kerala.
 He is recognised as the founder of the Nair Service Society (NSS), which represents the Nair community.
 His birthday (2 January) is observed as Mannam Jayanti every year.
 Padmanabhan is considered a visionary reformer who organised the Nair community under the NSS.

 Early life

-Mannathu Padmanabhan Pillai was born in Perunna village in Changanacherry, Kottayam District, Travancore on 2 January 1878 to Easwaran Namboothiri of Nilavana Illam and Mannathu Parvathy Amma.
-Padmanabhan got his family name, Mannathu, through matrilineal succession (Marumakkathayam).
+Mannathu Padmanabhan was born in Perunna village in Changanacherry, Kottayam District, Travancore on 2 January 1878 to Easwaran Namboothiri of Nilavana Illam and Mannathu Parvathy Amma.
+Padmanabhan belongs to the Mannathu family, through matrilineal succession (Marumakkathayam).

-He began his career as a teacher in 1893 in a Government primary school.He was the former Headmaster of govt up school north mazhuvannoor.After a few years, from 1905 he changed his profession and started practicing law, in the Magistrates Courts.
+He began his career as a teacher in 1893 in a Government primary school.
+He was the former Headmaster of a government up school North Mazhuvannoor.
+After a few years, from 1905 he changed his profession and started practicing law, in the Magistrates Courts.